 Surprisingly enough, all gifts are revocable before the actual transfer of property is made (i.e.) any person can unilaterally revoke his or her promise to gift before the promise is fulfilled.
 After possession, the laws of revocation differ between Sunni and Shi’a laws.

-Under Hindu Law, gift is regarded as the renunciation of the property right by the owner in the favor of donee.
+Under Hindu Law, a gift is regarded as the renunciation of the property right by the owner in the favor of donee.
 According to Jimutvahana, under Hindu law’s concept of gift, ownership is not created by acceptance but by renunciation of the donor.
-But however Mitakshara school of hindu law considers acceptance as an important ingredient for gift.
+But however, the Mitakshara school of Hindu law considers acceptance as an important ingredient for a gift.
 The donor can divest his interest by renunciation but cannot impose the same on the donee if he is not ready to accept[ii].

 CONCEPT OF HIBA UNDER MUSLIM LAW

 The conception of the term ‘gift’ as used in the Transfer of Property Act, 1882 is somewhat different from the practice under the Muslim Law.
-Under the Muslim Law a gift is a transfer of property or right by one person to another in accordance with the provisions provided under Muslim law.
-Hiba (Tamlik al ain) , is an immediate and unconditional transfer of the ownership of some property or of some right, without any consideration or with some return (ewaz); and The term ‘hiba’ and ‘gift’ are often indiscriminately used but the term hiba is only one of the kinds of transactions which are covered by the general term ‘gift’.
-The other types of gifts include Ariya (Tamlik al manafe), where only usufruct is transferred and Sadqah where the gift is made by the muslim with the object of acquiring religious merit[v].
+Under the Muslim Law, a gift is a transfer of property or right by one person to another in accordance with the provisions provided under Muslim law.
+Hiba (Tamlik al ain), is an immediate and unconditional transfer of the ownership of some property or of some right, without any consideration or with some return (ewaz); and the term ‘hiba’ and ‘gift’ are often indiscriminately used but the term hiba is only one of the kinds of transactions which are covered by the general term ‘gift’.
+The other types of gifts include Ariya (Tamlik al manafe), where the only usufruct is transferred and Sadqah where the gift is made by the Muslim with the object of acquiring religious merit[v].

 The Hanafi lawyers define hiba as ‘an act of bounty by which a right of property is conferred in something specific without an exchange’.
 The Shias hold that ‘a hiba is an obligation by which property in a specific object is transferred immediately and unconditionally without any exchange and free from any pious or religious purpose on the part of the donor’.
 Muslim law allows a Muslim to give away his entire property by a gift inter vivos, even with the specific object of disinheriting his heirs[vi].